mWater/mwater-expressions/docs/Schema and Types.md

 `ancestry`: column with jsonb array of primary keys, including self.
 Makes table hierarchical.

+`ancestryText`: column with jsonb array of primary keys as JSON text, including self.
+Required if non-text primary keys for optimization purposes.

 `label`: column with label when choosing a single row.
 Can be JsonQL expression with `{alias}` for table alias

 `contents`: array of content items (columns, sections and joins) of the table